not-fl3/miniquad/README.md

 ## Supported platforms

-* Windows, OpenGl 3
+* Windows, OpenGL 3
-* Linux, OpenGl 3
+* Linux, OpenGL 3
 * macOS, OpenGL 3
 * iOS, GLES 3
-* WASM, WebGl1 - tested on ios safari, ff, chrome
+* WASM, WebGl1 - tested on iOS safari, ff, chrome
 * Android, GLES3

 ## Not supported, but desirable platforms

 * Android, GLES2 - work in progress.
 * Metal.
-For both MacOs and IOS metal rendering backend next to opengl one is highly desirable.
+For both MacOs and iOS metal rendering backend next to opengl one is highly desirable.
 But I just dont have any MacOs capable hardware to start working on it :/

 ## Examples